flyck/party-task-planner/README.md

     - Could also be solved by [delaying the init](https://github.com/awslabs/aws-mobile-appsync-sdk-js/issues/491#issuecomment-671469907)
   - This package has a missing dependency on "uuid", which is why I added it as a frontend project
     dependency: [hint](https://github.com/awslabs/aws-mobile-appsync-sdk-js/issues/695)

+## Single Page Application

+Should this app be a single page application?
+Probably yes, but it doesnt seem straightforward with Next.js ([blog](https://colinhacks.com/essays/building-a-spa-with-nextjs)).
+Sharing data between states could make it so I fetch all party data once, and then only rely on subscriptions for subsequent data updates.
+A potentially bigger bundle sice with the SPA is counterweighed by optimal network requests for the application data.